-In Germany, the TSOs have to offer the same discount of 50 % for entry and exit capacity even at those storage facilities - so that network users are allowed to register for a 50 % discount - in case the storage operator is able to meet the following conditions:
+For gas storage facilities with access to more than one entry-exit-system an exemption rule applies.
+Nevertheless, the TSOs have to offer the same discount of 50 % for entry and exit capacity even at those storage facilities - so that network users are allowed to register for a 50% discount - in case the storage operator is able to meet the following conditions:

-- 1. The storage operator has to keep two gas accounts per customer, which is a significant difference with commercial practices in other MSs. - (a) One account for the discounted gas volumes (50% discount), and - (b) One account for the non-discounted gas volumes. - 2.
+- 1. The storage operator has to keep two gas accounts per customer1): - (a) One account for the discounted gas volumes (50% discount), and - (b) One account for the non-discounted gas volumes. - 2.
 The storage operator is obliged to track on an hourly basis and for each direction (entry/exit) which volumes are booked on the account for discounted volumes and which are booked on the non-discounted account.
 The TSOs are to be provided with the information.
 Therefore, and in simplified terms, the choice of booking on either account by network users is an indication ex ante for the TSO on whether network users intend to use the storage facility 'as a standard storage' and/or 'as an IP'. - 3.
 The storage operator has to ensure that no cross-bookings from the discounted to the non-discounted accounts are done.

 In case the storage is used to transfer capacities from one entry-exit-system to another entry-exit-system and a discount was granted, a discount reduction for the transferred volumes applies.
+Therefore, the discount reduction corresponds to an ex post corrective charge to take account of the actual use of the storage facility 'as an IP' by network users.